Kenneth L. Wainstein: Career

+Wainstein joined Mayer Brown in April 2025 to lead the law firm's global investigations and white collar practice.

+Personal life

 Wainstein also serves as a member of the Blue Ribbon Study Panel on Biodefense, a group that encourages and advocates changes to government policy to strengthen national biodefense.

+Wainstein's mother, Eleanor Sullivan Wainstein was a defense research analyst with the Rand Corporation from 1952 to 1989.
+For more than 30 years she specialized in U.S.-Soviet economic research.

+Wainstein has two siblings: Anne W. Bond and Richard Wainstein.

 In 2020, Wainstein, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

-In October 2020, Wainstein signed a letter, along with 19 other Republican-appointed former U.S. Attorneys, calling President Donald Trump "a threat to the rule of law in our country" and endorsing Joe Biden.
+Months later, Wainstein joined with 19 other Republican-appointed former U.S. attorneys endorsing Joe Biden.